Temple Grandin School Tuition & Financial Aid

 - Materials, trips and other fees are not covered by financial aid.

-- Only after a new student has officially applied and been accepted to Temple Grandin School will their financial aid request be considered.
+- Only after a new student has officially applied and been accepted to Temple Grandin School will their financial aid request be considered, although you can get an idea of what your “best case” Expected Family Contribution (EFC) might be by completing the ‘Grants & Aid’ application.
+See the link at the bottom of this page.

 - Financial aid awards are limited, with the maximum award being no more than 50% of the core tuition (TA is not currently available for BSP or AIP), awarded on a first come, first served basis.

-- Families must complete the Parents’ Financial Statement for each new school year.
+- Families must re-apply for Tuition Assistance and complete the Parents’ Financial Statement for each new school year.

 - There is no cap on the number of consecutive years that a family may receive financial aid.